 Sec.
-3.16 CANNABIS ESTABLLISHMENTS
+3.16 CANNABIS ESTABLISHMENTS

-Cannabis Establishments are regulated by the Vermont Cannabis Control Board (7 V_7S_7A § 843) and are defined within this bylawas defined in Article 8 in accordance with 7 V.S.A. eChapter 33.
+Cannabis Establishments are regulated by the Vermont Cannabis Control Board (7 V.S,A § 843) and are defined within as defined in Article 8 in accordance with 7 V.S.A.
+Chapter 33 § 861.
 Cannabis Establishments are regulated to the same extent other businesses are regulated herein under authority of 24 V.S.A. § 4414.
 Retailers are only allowed if the Town of Barre votes to opt-in to host retail cannabis establishments.

 Sec.
-3.15-17 OUTDOOR LIGHTING
+3.17 OUTDOOR LIGHTING